New unemployment benefits rules from 2017

 In order to be entitled to benefits, you must have been a member of an unemployment fund for at least a year.
 There is also a requirement for either a certain income or a certain number of worked hours, depending on your situation.

 How much you can claim in benefits depends on your situation before you became unemployed.
-However, the maximum payout is 18,403 kr. per month (2017 figures).
+However, the maximum payout is DKK 18,633 per month.

 You can claim benefits for up to 2 years, with a possibility to prolong, if you become unemployed.
 However, this requires that you meet the basic requirements for receiving benefits – including being available for the labour market.